 Wearable technology allows us to embed things such as sensors, cameras and screens in items of clothing and gadgets that we use on a daily basis such as clothes, glasses, shoes, watches and others.
 Applications of the computerized accessories are extremely varied – from entertainment and fashion to security, communications and fitness.
 Two of the products sold in this field are Google's smart glasses and Apple's smart watch.

-"The Innovation Authority supports a wide range of companies developing groundbreaking technology", says Tzachi Schnarch, Director of the International Collaboration Division at the Innovation Authority.
-"The companies in the field of wearables that are supported by the Authority are, among others, also developing solutions that integrate artificial intelligence (AI), for example, smart-bands and smart watches that are designed to help users implement their fitness training program or accurately monitor physiological indicators for referral to their doctor.
-The accumulated data assists development of advanced methods for predicting disease, and of innovative treatment methods."
+"The Innovation Authority supports a wide range of companies developing groundbreaking technologies", says Tzachi Schnarch, Chief Technology Officer (CTO) at the Innovation Authority.
+"The companies in the field of wearables that are supported by the Authority are, among others, developing solutions that integrate artificial intelligence (AI), for example, in smart-bands and smart watches, designed to help users implement their fitness training program or accurately monitor physiological indicators for the purpose of review by their doctor.
+The accumulated data assists development of advanced methods for predicting disease, and innovative treatment methods."

-As we will see, with the help of the following two Israeli technologies, one of the areas in which wearables are causing a real revolution is the monitoring of both the human body and that of dogs and cats, which enables a greater degree of knowledge than can be expressed in words, and utilization of the data in order to preserve our health.
+As we will see, with the help of the following two Israeli technologies, one of the areas in which wearables are causing a real revolution is the monitoring of both the human body and that of dogs and cats enabling a greater degree of knowledge than can be expressed in words, and utilization of the data in order to keep fit & healthy.

 A Finger on the Pulse